 In the end, Ulysses was the victor in the Kansas Supreme Court in 1890 and has since retained its county seat status.

-The next few years, however, good crops returned the county to prosperity.
+However, good crops returned the county to prosperity in the next few years.
 A new bank was opened, new buildings were erected to take the place of those moved away, and by the turn of the century, Ulysses boasted some 422 residents.

 Though several streams and rivers ran through the county, including the Sand Arroyo Creek, which joins the North fork of the Cimarron River in western Grant County, and the two forks of the Cimarron wander around and come together in the southeast part of the county, this did not ensure there was plenty of water, as these waterways were often dry.
 As a result, Grant County was one of the first in Kansas to utilize irrigation.

-All was going well for Ulysses except for the old debt which hung like a weight on the town.
+All was going well for Ulysses except for the old debt, which hung like a weight on the town.
 The bonds, due in 1908, amounted to $84,000 with accrued interest.
-Of the citizens of Ulysses, only two, from the time the county seat was established, remained in the town and the newcomers could not see the justice of their having to pay a debt from which they derived no benefit.
-So, in 1909, the citizens just decided to up and move the town.
+Of the citizens of Ulysses, only two remained in the town from the time the county seat was established, and the newcomers could not see the justice of their having to pay a debt from which they derived no benefit.
+So, in 1909, the citizens decided to move the town.
 A new and better site was selected, about halfway to the old site of Appomattox, which had, in the meantime, become a field.

-It was no light work to move the whole town, which included the Edwards Hotel with 35 rooms, a bank, a printing office, a number of fair-sized stores, and several residences.
+It was no light work to move the whole town, including the Edwards Hotel with 35 rooms, a bank, a printing office, several fair-sized stores, and several residences.
 Moving outfits were brought in from Garden City and St. John to do the heaviest hauling, while several local teamsters handled the lighter work.
 Only a masonry school was left behind for the East Coast bondholders.

-As a result of damage done to the bank building, the safe sat out in the street for several weeks without being disturbed.
-The courthouse was left on the old site and the county officers continued to do business there.
+As a result of damage to the bank building, the safe sat out in the street for several weeks without being disturbed.
+The courthouse was left on the old site, and the county officers continued to do business there.
 The schoolhouse was not moved, so the people did not take with them any of the “benefits” for which the town had been bonded.
-The relocated town was then called New Ulysses and the old townsite referred to as Old Ulysses.
+The relocated town was then called New Ulysses, and the old townsite was referred to as Old Ulysses.

-By 1910, the population of Ulysses had grown to 1,087 people and when the Atchison, Topeka & Santa Fe Railroad extended to the county, it brought more prosperity area.
-On June 9, 1921, the post office officially changed its name from “New Ulysses” to simply Ulysses.
+By 1910, the population of Ulysses had grown to 1,087 people, and when the Atchison, Topeka & Santa Fe Railroad extended to the county, it brought more prosperity.
+On June 9, 1921, the post office officially changed its name from “New Ulysses” to Ulysses.

 In 1922, the Hugoton Natural Gas Field was discovered near Liberal, Kansas.
-However, for several years, it wasn’t developed, as it did not produce oil.
-However, that changed in 1927 when the first company began to produce gas and by the following year, five well had been drilled and the first pipeline began transporting gas to local markets.
-The 5th largest gas field in the United States, it was named for the nearby town of Hugoton, Kansas.
-Today, approximately 11,000 wells produce gas and oil in the region and thousands of miles of pipeline carry gas to many parts of the U.S. and Grant County has offices of many of the major gas production companies in the United States.
+However, it wasn’t developed for several years, as it did not produce oil.
+However, that changed in 1927 when the first company began to produce gas, and by the following year, five well had been drilled, and the first pipeline began transporting gas to local markets.
+The fifth largest gas field in the United States was named for the nearby town of Hugoton, Kansas.
+Today, approximately 11,000 wells produce gas and oil in the region, and thousands of miles of pipelines carry the gas to many parts of the nation.
+Grant County has offices for many of the significant gas production companies in the United States.